 Unsupervised Machine Learning

-Unsupervised learning means the algorithm analyzes unlabeled data sets and discovers the hidden pattern on its own.
-This can help the AI uncover patterns and trends the engineers may not have realized existed.
-For example, the AI may find that people who stream at 2:00 a.m. are more likely to stream documentaries than thrillers.
+Unsupervised learning means the algorithm analyzes unlabeled data sets, which is exactly what it sounds like.
+The data doesn’t have any tags or labels, which makes it harder for the model to learn, but also makes it possible to discover patterns and trends the engineers may not have realized existed.
+For example, the machine may find that people who stream at 2:00 a.m. are more likely to watch documentaries than thrillers.

 >>MORE: What Is Data Engineering?